 - B.1.1.
-The board should identify in the annual report each non-executive director it considers to be independent5.
-The board should determine whether the director is independent in character and judgement and whether there are relationships or circumstances which are likely to affect, or could appear to affect, the director's judgement.
-The board should state its reasons if it determines that a director is independent notwithstanding the existence of relationships or circumstances which may appear relevant to its determination, including if the director: - has been an employee of the company or group within the last five years; - has, or has had within the last three years, a material business relationship with the company either directly, or as a partner, shareholder, director or senior employee of a body that has such a relationship with the company;
+The board should identify in the annual report each non-executive director it considers to be independent.5 The board should determine whether the director is independent in character and judgement and whether there are relationships or circumstances which are likely to affect, or could appear to affect, the director's judgement.
+The board should state its reasons if it determines that a director is independent notwithstanding the existence of relationships or circumstances which may appear relevant to its determination, including if the director: - has been an employee of the company or group within the last five years; - has, or has had within the last three years, a material business relationship with the company either directly, or as a partner, shareholder, director or senior employee of a body that has such a relationship with the company; - has received or receives additional remuneration from the company apart from a director's fee, participates in the company's share option or a performancerelated pay scheme, or is a member of the company's pension scheme; - has close family ties with any of the company's advisers, directors or senior employees;